datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 This plugin extracts the following:

-- List of databases, schema, and tables
+- Metadata for databases, schemas, and tables
 - Column types associated with each table

 :::tip